microsoft/WhatTheHack/README.md

 ## Archived

-These hacks have been archived due to obsolesence or dependencies on sample code or data that is no longer available.
+These hacks have been archived due to obsolescence or dependencies on sample code or data that is no longer available.
 If you are interested in updating these hacks, [contributions are welcome](CONTRIBUTING.md)!
 Please consider contributing to keep What The Hack up to date.

 - [Intro To Azure AI](/002-IntroToAzureAI/README.md)
 - [Driving Miss Data](/003-DrivingMissData/README.md)